Close Menu

 Summer (June to August)

 Summer is the peak tourist season in Iceland, with the longest days of the year and the warmest weather.
 From mid-June to mid-July, the sun can be up as early as 3:30 am, and as late as 11:30 pm, with up to 20-22 hours of daylight.
 This makes it an ideal time to visit Jokulsarlon Glacier Lagoon, as the road conditions are generally good, and the weather is mild and pleasant.
-(See Also: Orissa Best Time to Visit – Discover the Perfect Weather)
+(See Also: Best Time To Visit Segovia – Perfect Travel)

 However, summer also means crowds, and Jokulsarlon Glacier Lagoon can get very busy.
 If you’re looking for a more serene experience, consider visiting early in the morning or later in the evening when the crowds have thinned out.